EliasMMayer/Forecasting-M3-experiments/README.md

 Link to the pdf report: https://github.com/EliDerDeli/Forecasting-M3-experiments/blob/main/Forecast_report.pdf

-The code is split:
+The code is split in markdown files, each of which is independentl usable.

-1. manual examination and MA model estimation: https://github.com/EliDerDeli/Forecasting-M3-experiments/blob/main/1-Manual_First_Part.Rmd
-2. manual examination and reg. model estimation: https://github.com/EliDerDeli/Forecasting-M3-experiments/blob/main/2-Manual_First_Part_Regression.Rmd